-Whether you’re looking for colourful 2D side-scrolling antics or the return of the world’s premiere creature-catching series, there’s sure to be an ideal single-player Nintendo Switch game for you.
+Whether you want to “catch em all” within a whole new region or feel like becoming a super cop intent on saving Earth from monsters from an alternate dimension, there’s sure to be an ideal single-player Nintendo Switch game for you.
 What’s more, we’ll even pull in the best current price for all the games feature below from around the web.
 Here’s our list of the 10 best single-player Nintendo Switch games.
+As you’ll soon see, it’s never been easier to get invested.

 10. Donkey Kong Country: Tropical Freeze